 If any of our developmental collaborators breach or terminate their agreements with us or otherwise fail to conduct their collaborative activities in a timely manner, the pre-clinical and/or clinical development and/or commercialization of our pharmaceutical products will be delayed and we would be required to devote additional resources to product development and commercialization or terminate certain development programs.
 Also a license relationship may be terminated at the discretion of our collaborator, or at the end of contract terms, and in some cases with only limited notice to us.
 The termination of the collaborative arrangement could have a material adverse effect on our business, financial condition and results of operations.
-There also can be no assurance that disputes will not arise with collaborators could lead to delays in the development or commercialization of our pharmaceutical products or could result in litigation or arbitration, which could be time consuming and expensive and could have a material adverse effect on our business, financial condition and results of operations of our pharmaceutical products or could result in litigation or arbitration, which could be time consuming and expensive and could have a material adverse effect on our business, financial condition and results of operations.
+There also can be no assurance that disputes will not arise with respect to the ownership of rights to any technology developed with third-parties.
+These and other possible disagreements with collaborators could lead to delays in the development or commercialization of our pharmaceutical products or could result in litigation or arbitration, which could be time consuming and expensive and could have a material adverse effect on our business, financial condition and results of operations.
 Even if we decide to perform clinical trials, sales, marketing and distribution functions ourselves, we could face a number of additional related risks, including:

-- we may not be able to attract clinical investigators and build effective clinical trials, or a solid marketing department or sales force; - the cost of establishing an internal clinical trials program, marketing department or sales force may exceed our available financial resources and the revenue generated by Virexxa, if approved, or any other pharmaceutical products that we may develop, in-license or acquire; and - our direct sales and marketing efforts may not be successful.
+- · we may not be able to attract clinical investigators and build effective clinical trials, or a solid marketing department or sales force: - the cost of establishing an internal clinical trials program, marketing department or sales force may exceed our available financial resources and the revenue generated by Virexxa, if approved, or any other pharmaceutical products that we may develop, in-license or acquire; and - · our direct sales and marketing efforts may not be successful.